Destinations

 Hikes and Nature

-Let your feet learn from the earth.
+Recommendations on places to hike and explore nature.
+Fortunately, they are often the same.
+Allow your feet to learn from the earth.
 Get out of your car and off the sidewalk.
 You will be glad you did.

-Corcovado National Park - Located on Costa Rica's Osa Peninsula, this Park has several hikes.
+Corcovado National Park - Located on Costa Rica's Osa Peninsula, this Park has several hikes and a beautiful coast.
 Start from Carate and hike to the Serena Ranger Station (or reverse).
-Abundant birds, sealife, and wildlife.
+Abundant birds, wildlife, including whales.
+Avoid Corcovado in the rainy season.

-Old Rag Mountain - Shenandoah National Park has numerous trails, including the famous Appalachian, but Old Rag is unique with rock scrambles that will have you climbing under, over, and around boulders, including a boulder that seems to defy gravity.
+Old Rag Mountain - Shenandoah National Park has numerous trails, including the famous Appalachian, but White Oak Canyon and Old Rag are my favorites.
+Old Rag is a unique with rock scrambles that will have you climbing under, over, and around boulders, including a boulder that seems to defy gravity.
 Named for its ragged appearance, the mountain has a distinct silhouette along the Blue Ridge.

 Wengen, Switzerland - Several hikes in this area provide stunning views of the Alps, including Jungfrau.
-The Lauterbrunnen Valley is entry to this area.
-The best are Kleine Scheidegg and Mannlichen.
+The Lauterbrunnen Valley is the gateway to this area.
+Tens of waterfalls can be viewed in the valley, and you can hike under or through some of them, like Trummelbach.
+The best hikes are Kleine Scheidegg and Mannlichen.
 Combine a hike with a high-altitude train ride to Jungfrau, or take the ski lift to Mannlichen.

-Ocean Path - Acadia National Park.
-An easy, family-friendly trail on flat terrain with a great views of Frenchman's Bay.
-Sit on the boulders and watch the wave action.
+Ocean Path - Acadia National Park has some of the best hiking on the East Coast.
+The Ocean Path is an easy, family-friendly trail on flat terrain with a great views of Frenchman's Bay.
+Take the path to Otter Point, which is popular with climbers.
+Sit on the boulders and watch the wave action!

 Acadia National Park is a favorite.
 This relatively small park packs a lot of diversity with a beautiful coastline, hiking trails, carriage roads for biking, ocean kayaking, and some of the best granite cliffs for climbing east of the Mississippi.
 Acadia is also a great location for wildlife: eagles, osprey, seals, sea minks, porpoises, and if you venture to open water, whales.